cathedraal/PiggyBank.com-Banking/README.md

 # PiggyBank.com-Banking Vanilla JS

-A simple digital bank that lets users send, top up, and withdraw money.
-It’s designed to be easy to use and beginner-friendly.
+A simple fintech SPA I wrote using JS/CSS/HTML stack.
-The interface was first meticulously crafted in Figma, focusing on a clean, modern, and intuitive user experience.
-The design was then translated into pixel-perfect HTML5 and CSS3, ensuring a premium feel with smooth transitions and responsive layouts.
+The interface was first meticulously crafted in Figma.
+The design was then translated into HTML5 and CSS3.

 ## Features